HAL-guru/hal.guru-docs/docs/installation/macos-and-linux.md

 ## Specific version

-If you want to install a specific version of halguru, you can use the following command:
+If you want to install a specific version of `halguru`, you can use the following command:

 ```bash
 curl -sSL https://docs.hal.guru/halguru-install.sh | bash -s -- --version v1.55.16-beta.16